List of Wisden Trophy records: List of Test series

-Summary of results
+Results

 List of captains

 The table below is a list of cricket captains for each team in the Wisden Trophy.
 The list is in chronological order of appearance.

 Wisden Trophy records

 Team records

 Higher innings totals were scored outside The Wisden Trophy era.
 In the 1930 timeless Test England scored 849 on their first innings at Sabina Park.
 Other high scores include West Indies 681/8 declaration in 1954 at the Queen's Park Oval.